Michael O. Freeman

-Michael Orville Freeman (born May 7, 1948) is an American attorney and politician who served as the county attorney for Hennepin County.
+Michael Orville Freeman (born May 7, 1948) is an American attorney and politician who served as the county attorney for Hennepin County from 1991 to 1999 and again from 2007 to 2023.
+While in office, he was the official responsible overseeing several high-profile criminal cases of excessive police force, including several unlawful killings by law enforcement officers.
+Freeman filed criminal charges against Derek Chauvin and three other Minneapolis police officers responsible for the murder of George Floyd in 2020, before the Minnesota Attorney General's office took over the case.

 Early life and education

-Freeman was raised and educated in Minneapolis before moving to the Washington, D.C. area when his father joined the cabinet of President John F. Kennedy.
+Freeman was raised and educated in Minneapolis before moving to the Washington, D.C. area when his father Orville Freeman joined the cabinet of President John F. Kennedy.
 He is a graduate of Maryland's Bethesda-Chevy Chase High School.
 Freeman received a Bachelor of Arts from Rutgers University in 1970 and a Juris Doctor from the University of Minnesota Law School in 1974.
 He is the son of Jane Shields and Orville Freeman, who was a Minnesota governor and U.S. Secretary of Agriculture under presidents Kennedy and Lyndon B. Johnson.
+Freeman is married to journalist Kate McCarthy.

 Career

 A member of the Minnesota Democratic–Farmer–Labor Party, Freeman was elected to the Minnesota Senate in 1982, representing the old District 40, which included the city of Richfield and a portion of Bloomington in Hennepin County.
 He was re-elected in 1986, serving as Majority Whip during his second term (1987–1991).
 He was also vice chair of the Finance Committee from 1987 to 1991, and of the Economic Development and Commerce Committee from 1983 to 1986.
 He also chaired the Economic Development Subcommittee from 1983 to 1986.

 Freeman was elected Hennepin County Attorney in 1990, serving until 1999.
 He ran for county attorney again in 2006 after incumbent Amy Klobuchar opted to run for the U.S. Senate seat being vacated by Mark Dayton, and he was elected by a wide margin.

 Freeman ran twice for governor of Minnesota.
 In 1994 he lost the DFL Party endorsement to John Marty.
 Marty was later defeated in the general election by incumbent Governor Arne Carlson.
 In 1998 he won the DFL Party endorsement but lost the primary election to Skip Humphrey, who went on to lose the general election to Jesse Ventura.

 In 2019, Freeman took a short leave of absence to enter a treatment program for alcohol addiction.

 On September 1, 2021, Freeman announced that he would retire at the end of his term after 24 years in the role.